Biloela: "Biloela family" asylum seekers

 In a long-running case in which a couple of Tamil asylum seekers, Kokilapathmapriya Nadesalingam (Priya) and Nadesalingam Murugappan (Nades), were refused refugee status after settling and starting a family in Biloela, the community rallied to support the family, who became known as "the Biloela family" in the press.
-The family were removed in a dawn raid on their home and taken to Melbourne March 2018, pending deportation.
+The family were removed in a dawn raid on their home and taken to Melbourne in March 2018, pending deportation.
 Various legal avenues were subsequently pursued, with the family taken to Christmas Island Detention Centre in late August 2018.
 In April 2020 they were awarded costs of more than A$200,000 against the federal government, for lack of procedural fairness in assessing their youngest daughter's claim.

 On 26 May 2022, after a four-year campaign to allow the family to return to Biloela, the interim Minister for Home Affairs, Jim Chalmers, granted the family bridging visas to reside in Australia whilst their immigration case is resolved, fulfilling an election promise by the newly-elected Albanese government.
 The family returned to Biloela in early June 2022.

+As of August 2025 the family are settled in Biloela.
+They run a food truck business called Priya Nades Kitchen and say that they are very happy to be living there.
+A play based on their story, called Back to Bilo, premiered at the Brisbane Festival in September 2025.